Barbara Kavovit: Television

-Kavovit appeared on the reality television show The Real Housewives of New York City as a guest on seasons 3, 4, 5, 6, 8, and 9, then as a friend of Luann de Lesseps for season 11; de Lessepts claimed "Barbara was one of the few people who was there for her during her road to sobriety."
+Kavovit appeared on the reality television show The Real Housewives of New York City as a guest on seasons 3, 4, 5, 6, 8, and 9, then as a friend of Luann de Lesseps for season 11; de Lesseps claimed "Barbara was one of the few people who was there for her during her road to sobriety."
 The two initially met on a playground.
 Shannon Raphael of Distractify wrote Kavovit was "Luann's support system".
 The two subsequently had a falling out and Kavovit did not return in season 12.
 Screen Rant writer Sabrina Constabile wrote Kavovit "did not mesh well with many of her cast members" while on the show.
-Kavovit stated, "I think for me, being new to the group and not being embraced the way I think I could have been embraced, I think I held my own pretty well."

 After not coming back for RHONY season 12, Kavovit tweeted a "teaser" in November 2019 that she was pitching her own show when she replied to a fan, "No love- fingers crossed pitching my own show – stay tuned!"

 Politics

 In January 2021, Kavovit announced via Instagram she was running to become the next New York City mayor with Bill DeBlasio's term ending in the 2021 New York City mayoral election.
 Kavovit stated, "I may not be a politician, but I'm a Bronx-born New Yorker who isn't fearful of the hard work and tough decisions that lay ahead."
 Her campaign slogan was "It will take a builder to rebuild New York City and I'm the woman to do it."
 She stated she had been considering the run for more than a year.

 The Brooklyn Reader reported "Kavovit said now was not the time to defund the police.
 Restoring trust and confidence in the NYPD would be one of her priorities as mayor.
 She said she wanted to see more community policing and less law enforcement involvement in cases dealing with mental illness and homelessness."
 Kavovit has proposed turning Rikers Island, the city's main jail complex, into a "colony for the city's homeless."
 Curbed writer Caroline Spivak criticized the proposal, stating it "sounds uncomfortably like an internment camp" and is "a profoundly bad idea."

 In March 2021, Kavovit joined Decision NYC with Ben Max to discuss her candidacy and goals.
 By March 17, Kavovit had raised $15,320, which City & State New York characterized as "anemic" compared to Eric Adams' $7.6 million and Scott Stringer's $6.85 million.
-Reality television personalities Carla Facciolo (Mob Wives) and Margaret Josephs (Real Housewives of New Jersey) both supported the campaign.
+Reality television personalities Carla Facciolo (Mob Wives) and Margaret Josephs (The Real Housewives of New Jersey) both supported the campaign.

 In early June 2021, Kavovit announced she was dropping out of the race.
 She went on to endorse Kathryn Garcia.
 Garcia went on to lose by 0.8 percentage points to Eric Adams for the Democratic primary.